zachcheung/agevault/README.md

 ### 🚀 Usage

-agevault expects an age recipients file named `.age.txt` in the same directory as the secret file.
+By default, agevault expects an age recipients file named `.age.txt` in the same directory as the secret file.
+You can override this behavior by setting the `AGE_RECIPIENTS` or `AGE_RECIPIENTS_FILE` environment variable.

 | Command    | Description                                                    | Example                           |
 | ---------- | -------------------------------------------------------------- | --------------------------------- |